Shelton Bio Sketch:

 In addition to her academic and athletic exploits, Shelton also has a long history of community service.
 At ETSU, Shelton has stressed community involvement and has directed her players to help in several “giving back” activities, such as participating in Special Olympics, Communities in Schools, Ronald McDonald House Charities, Families First, Appalachian Christian Village and Woodridge Hospital.
 She was also a member of the Fellowship of Christian Athletes and the Athletes Care Team while at Wake Forest.
 At South Carolina, she participated in Team Gamecock Habitat for Humanity Harvest Hope and was a big sister for a third grader in 1999.
 As a player, Shelton was the youngest Delaware Amateur Champion at age 16, held many titles as a junior golfer traveling throughout the nation, and set two course records.
 She was a co-captain her senior year at South Carolina and was ranked second in the nation in “short game.”
 She competed in Regional Championships every year and competed with her team for a National Championship title three times.

 Shelton and her husband David reside in Fall Branch, Tenn.
-They have one child, a son named Dalton Ryan.
+They have two children, a son named Dalton and a daughter named Madison.